 A. THE OPENING PLENARY OF THE ASSEMBLY

-The simulation begins with an Opening Plenary of the UN Environment Assembly where delegates will adopt their Organization of Work by consensus and engage in an interactive session on two topics: "Marine Plastic Litter and Microplastics" and "Triple planetary crisis: climate change, biodiversity loss and pollution".
+The simulation begins with an Opening Plenary of the UN Environment Assembly where delegates will adopt their Organization of Work by consensus and engage in an interactive session on "Marine Plastic Litter and Microplastics".